shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “No, Ersie, tell me what’s going on.”
 Mudrich grabbed her by the shoulder.

+Ersie stopped.

+“Is this something about you turning into a cat—"

 “I said!”
 Ersie slapped her in the muzzle, drawing blood.
-“I need some space!”
+“I need some *space*!”
+The force of the slap stung her paws as the look of shock and betrayal on Mudrich’s face stung her heart.
+Nevertheless, her fury held her soured countenance.

 “Ok, ok.”
 Mudrich backed off.
 “Don’t have to be so mean.”
-Mudrich pinned back her ears and tucked her tails, and ran off, dragging her hammer.
+Ears pinned and tail tucked, Mudrich ran off, dragging her hammer.

 Ersatzica watched her walk away.
-She sighed.
+She fought every urge in her bones, in her fur, in her claws to rip the wolf skin off—and up—and avenge her fallen friends.
+But her rational side kept her safe, kept her in wolf form.
+Even as patches of cat flickered about around her body.

+Her legs gave out from under her.
+Kneeling, she cried a river of tears into the heart of the cat outpost.